geoff-bernstein/myrepo/README.md

     - one more item
         - one more item

-1. ordered list
+1. Manuallly ordered list
 2. item 2
       i) sub-item
           A. sub-sub-item

-Or ordered lists:
+Or Automatically ordered lists:
 1. items
 1. are
 1. automatically